 On the last day of February 2017, the internet almost ground to a halt.
 The reason was a 4-hour outage at Amazon’s computing division, Amazon Web Services (AWS) caused hundreds of thousands of websites throughout the US to go dark.
+Amazon Cloud Services went offline.
 Wait, Amazon, the computer online shopping site was interrupted?
 How can that be?

 Amazon, the largest retailer in the Western World, began AWS as a side-business.
 Today it is among the largest web services providers and accounts for about 8% of Amazon’s revenue – in other words, AWS is a money-maker.